NickAkincilar/QlikSense-Data-Driven-Email-Alerts/README.md

 6. Copy the script from the **sampleLoadScript.txt** file in to load editor.

+7. Create a REST Connector called **RestAlert** and set the URL to **http://YourSenseServer:1188**

-7. Modify the vFrom and VTo variables with the actual email addresses.
+8. Modify the vFrom and VTo variables with the actual email addresses.

-8. Click on Load
+9. Click on Load

 Server.js file:
 ===============